TchilDill/openpile/docs/source/usage.rst

 Example 1 - Create a pile
 =========================

-A pile can be created in the following way in openpile.
-It is strongly advised to use the :py:meth:`openpile.construct.Pile.create` constructor to ensure that data validation and post-processing of the object is performed.
+A pile can be created in the simple following way in openpile.

 .. code-block:: python

     from openpile.construct import Pile

     # Create a pile instance with two sections of respectively 10m and 30m length.
-    pile = Pile.create(name = "",
+    pile = Pile(name = "",
             kind='Circular',
             material='Steel',
             top_elevation = 0,